Explore Concept Maps For Strategic Planning

 Creating a concept map involves the following steps:

-1. Identify the main concept or idea.
+1. Identify the central concept or idea.

 2. Identify related concepts or subtopics.